Truck side skirts: reliable way to prevent cyclist fatalities?

 With no seat tubes, the frame may provide a greater suspension effect, but at the cost of greater weight due to lack of triangulation.
 In a tandem, there is a major requirement for torsional stiffness around a longitudinal (front-to-rear) axis, and computer analysis may have shown that the structure necessary to achieve this also optimizes strength and vertical stiffness/suspension without seat tubes.

 The saddles and seatposts are integrated and non-adjustable.
-Saddle height can only be changed by replacing a saddle.
-Handlebars can only be adjusted by replacing the entire front end assembly.
+Saddle height can be changed only by replacing a saddle.
+Handlebars can be adjusted only by replacing the entire front end assembly.
 This bicycle, then, is effectively limited to use by the same pair or riders.
 If not for the inefficiency of the shaft drive, I’d say that it might be suitable for pro racers, for whom cost is no object.
 But is there any tandem racing at that level?

 Useful new ideas sometimes spin off the design an impractical concept bicycle — but in this case, in my opinion, they would relate the ride quality and durability of the unusual frame, rather than to the shaft drive.